Measles for Medical Professionals

 Measles clinical features

 Measles is an acute viral respiratory illness.
 It is characterized by a prodrome of fever (as high as 105°F) and malaise, cough, coryza, and conjunctivitis -the three “C”s -, a pathognomonic enanthema (Koplik spots) followed by a maculopapular rash.
 The rash usually appears about 14 days after a person is exposed.
-The rash spreads from the head to the trunk to the lower extremities.
+The rash usually spreads from the head to the trunk to the lower extremities.
 Patients are considered to be contagious from 4 days before to 4 days after the rash appears.
 Of note, sometimes immunocompromised patients do not develop the rash.

 When to suspect measles